Want to Work in Romania? Read This Before You Start Looking for a Job

 Conclusion

-As you can see, there are so many variables to take into account when trying to answer if it’s difficult or not to find a job in Romania as a foreigner.
+As you can see, there are so many variables to take into account when trying to get a job in Romania as a foreigner.

-If you went through this – or are on your quest to find a job in Romania – don’t hesitate to share your experience with fellow readers below!
+If you went through this – or are on your quest to find a job in Romania – don’t hesitate to share your experience below!

 1. I would imagine that just like in Malta and some other countries, IT jobs would be the be the better paying ones.
 Indeed, one must do major research before moving and be self-employed preferably.
 Even though the cost of living is much cheaper than someone might be used to, the urge to buy western products of familiarity might be overwhelming.
 Great post, and something to think about before making a life changing event like this.
 Sucks about your friends, this happens too with people from Nigeria, doctors who become minicab drivers :-(.